stephaniesimms/flask-cafe/README.md

 ## Installation

 1. Clone this repository and cd into the flask-cafe folder.
-NOTE: removed secrets.py from .gitignore in order to access FLASK_SECRET_KEY variable and run demo.
+In order to make the MapQuest API work you need to set an environment variable `MAPQUEST_API_KEY=<your-key>`

 2. Make a virtual environment, install Flask, and add the project dependencies:

 ```
 python3 -m venv venv
 source venv/bin/activate